What is Azure Bastion?

 Do I need an agent running in the Azure virtual machine?

 No. You don't need to install an agent or any software on your browser or your Azure virtual machine.
 The Bastion service is agentless and doesn't require any additional software for RDP/SSH.

 How many concurrent RDP and SSH sessions does each Azure Bastion support?

 Both RDP and SSH are a usage-based protocol.
 High usage of sessions will cause the bastion host to support a lower total number of sessions.
 The numbers below assume normal day-to-day workflows.

-*May vary due to other on-going RDP sessions or other on-going SSH sessions.
+**These limits are based on RDP performance tests for Azure Bastion.
+The numbers may vary due to other on-going RDP sessions or other on-going SSH sessions.

 What features are supported in an RDP session?